zvebabi/klipper/docs/Contact.md

-If you are experiencing a printing problem, then we recommend carefully inspecting the printer hardware (all joints, wires, screws, etc.) and verifying nothing is abnormal.
+If you are experiencing a printing problem, then we recommend carefully inspecting the printer hardware (all joints, wires, screws, etc.) and verify nothing is abnormal.
 We find most printing problems are not related to the Klipper software.
 You may get a better response by searching in a general 3d-printing forum or in a forum dedicated to your printer hardware.

 If you are interested in sharing your knowledge and experience with other Klipper users then you can join the